ScrummySammy/ScrummySammy/README.md

 - 💬 Ask me about ... anything related to work, gym, cars, food, travel
 - 📫 How to reach me: ...Reach out to me here or on LinkedIn: https://www.linkedin.com/in/sammyzhou/
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am a gymaholic and I can bench 1.5x my weight.
-I am still small though :(
+The gym is my 2nd home :D